Downtown blooms in Athens

 Creature Comforts Brewery.
 Credit: Creature Comforts

-Athens is quickly becoming an all-American beer town with six breweries creating sudsy goodness.
-Pick up a Field Guide at any of the following breweries, collect stamps at each one, and once you’ve visited all six, you’ll get a free mug at the Historic Athens Welcome Center!
+Athens is quickly becoming an "All-American Beer Town" with five breweries creating craft goodness.
+Scan the Athens Beer Trail Pass QR code at any of the participating breweries, collect "passport stamps" at each one and earn points.
+Once you’ve visited all five, you’ll get a free mug at the Historic Athens Welcome Center

 Begin your golden-ale journey at Akademia Brewing, a brewpub where the wagyu Kobe dog pairs perfectly with the Extra Credit bitter.
 At Athentic Brewing Company, grab a seat on the patio and try a flight of their creative sours — think plum, pineapple, and peach puree creations.
 Two University of Georgia alums renovated an old tire store downtown to create Creature Comforts Brewing Co.
-Pop by for a pine-forward Automatic pale ale or Tropicalia, which went viral after it became Thor’s beer of choice in Avengers Endgame.
+Pop by for a pine-forward Automatic pale ale or Tropicalia, which went viral after it became Thor’s beer of choice in Avengers: Endgame.
 In a hip, old warehouse, Normaltown Brewing Company makes a super-citrusy milkshake IPA that you’ll dream about.
-With a massive backyard, Southern Brewing Company is great for families and sipping some Hobnail IPAs.
 Round out your trail journey with Athens’ original brewery, Terrapin Beer Co.
 Tour the facility before crushing a Los Bravos Mexican-style lager.

-Extra Credit: Voted one of the “USA’s Top 10 Beer Festivals” by BeerInfo.com, Classic City Brew Fest is held in October and highlights rare beers from around the world.
+Extra Credit: Voted one of the “USA’s Top 10 Beer Festivals” by BeerInfo.com, Classic City Brew Fest is held in October.
+The festival highlights rare and world-class beers, plus one-off cask ales and local craft beer celebrities.

 Last Resort Grill in Athens